mainlp/noisydialect/readme.md

 ./run.sh
 cd ../..
 ```

+Also download the KenPos subcorpora, as detailed [here](/datasets/KenPos/).

 2. Convert the corpora into a common format: (This creates files named `{train,dev,test}_CORPUS_TAGSET.tsv` in the `datasets` folder.)